JAlcocerT/JAlcocerT/content/blog/dev-git-TRICKS.md

 > This can be very useful to do Jekyll web dev as seen [here](https://www.youtube.com/watch?v=X7guekGZM20)

-Generally, to develop inside a container - you will need one
+Generally, to develop inside a container...*you will need one*.

 {{< callout type="info" >}}
 For a Python Dev Container, you can get one with **this kind of [docker-compose](https://github.com/JAlcocerT/Docker/tree/main/Dev/Python_apps)**.